Undergraduate Degrees FAQ

 Tuition includes academic fees, mandatory health insurance, access to all campus libraries, academic and cultural excursions, and activities throughout the year organized by the Student Life Team.

-There are an increasing number of scholarships available based on both merit and financial need.
 Most scholarships require students to apply several months in advance of the start of classes.
 For full details and eligibility criteria, please refer to our scholarships page.

 Yes, parents can apply their 529 College Savings Plans to TAU’s programs, making international education at TAU more affordable for US families.

-US Federal loan options are available to help support students attending TAU.
+US Federal loan options are available to help support US students attending TAU.
 For more detailed information, prospective students should reach out to TAU’s admissions office or consult their home state’s education resources.

 The monthly cost of living in Tel Aviv ranges approximately from $1,500 to $2,000, though some students manage on a bit less.
-Once accepted, students receive resources to help them find housing and settle into life in Tel Aviv smoothly.

-We do not offer meal plans, but our dorms are fully equipped with cooking facilities and the on-campus housing has several supermarkets and stores nearby.
 Why not take a trip to Shuk HaNamal or Shuk HaCarmel to immerse yourself in Tel Aviv life while getting groceries?
 Plus, making your own meals is a great way to connect with fellow students.

 Student life at TAU is vibrant and diverse, with numerous clubs and organizations ranging from cultural and language clubs to academic societies and volunteer groups.
-International students are supported by community leaders, who are there to answer questions and help them throughout their stay, and who also organize lots of extracurricular activities and opportunities.

 Yes, The Lowy International School provides orientation to all of our new international students.
 This program covers essentials such as safety and wellness, navigating TAU’s academic setting and Tel Aviv, campus tours and more.
 For instance, students also receive information about health insurance, banking and transportation in Israel.
 The orientation also helps students adjust socially, providing an opportunity to meet peers and form a support network.

-Yes, TAU provides various resources to help international students adjust to Israeli culture.
-The university offers an orientation program for new students and Hebrew language classes (ulpan).
 Additionally, events and excursions organized by The Lowy International School introduce students to Israeli history, society and culture, making it easier for students to integrate into the community.
-Finally, our community leaders are here to answer questions and help international students every step of the way.

 Tel Aviv is generally considered a safe city, and TAU maintains a high level of security and safety measures; as part of orientation at The Lowy International School, students receive detailed guidelines on how to maintain safety both on and off campus.
-The university also keeps students informed about any potential security concerns and provides resources to help them stay prepared.
-Many international students report feeling safe and welcomed at TAU.

 See more FAQ on safety and security at TAU during this time.